Cripple Creek Jail

 Jailer on duty?

-People have heard footsteps of an unseen presence going up and down the wooden staircase that leads to the second level of the main cell block.
+People have heard the footsteps of an unseen presence going up and down the staircase leading to the second level of the main cell block.

 The entity of a female jailer, named Rosie